 I talked a bit about GamerGate last week and how befuddled I was over how the gaming press continues to point at and fan themselves over the outrages shat out to us by anonymous people on the Internet.
 I’d like to explain exactly why this is point sticks with me.

-Last year, NPR media correspondent David Folkenflik spoke with On the Media’s Brooke Gladstone about his new book Murdoch’s World: The Last of the Old Media Empires (audio, 8 minutes, transcript here).
+Last year, NPR media correspondent David Folkenflik spoke with On the Media’s Brooke Gladstone about his new book Murdoch’s World: The Last of the Old Media Empires.
 He explains some of the sockpuppetry once practiced by the Fox News PR department:

-UPDATE #2: Another quick addendum.
+Another quick addendum.
 My college professor who inspired/assigned me to create my own website is a strong advocate for using one’s real name and standing behind one’s words.
-And while agree that we’d all be better off if we avoided anonymity on the Internet, it’s not as if online services that attempt to coerce people into giving out their real names are sources for honest opinions.
-Case in point, this Google Plus user:
+And while agree that, in most cases, we’d all be better off if we avoided anonymity on the Internet, it’s not as if online services that attempt to coerce people into giving out their real names are sources for honest opinions.
+Case in point, these Google+ users.